NotGyashu/NotGyashu/README.md

 - 👯 I’m looking to collaborate on **new innovative ideas**

-- 👨‍💻 All of my projects are available at [https://gyashurahman.vercel.app/](https://gyashurahman.vercel.app/)
+- 👨‍💻 All of my projects are available at [https://gyashu.vercel.app/](https://gyashu.vercel.app/)

 - 📫 How to reach me **rahmangyashu178@gmail.com**

-- ⚡ Fun fact **I think I can do it**

 <h3 align="left">Connect with me:</h3>
 <p align="left">